TechBull2020/Clinical-Outcomes/README.md

 # Clinical-Outcomes
-Examples of clinical data methods and analysis
+Examples of clinical data methods and analysis.
+Emphasis is on machine learning.